Foxandxss/hello-lineman/README.md

 end
 ```

-Haven't tried but it should work :)
+Haven't tried but it should work :).

-Idealy, this is the way to go but I thought that having to do an extra request and the need of manually inject the *csrf_token* in the request is not ideal so I decided to break the rules and gives the backend some knowledge of the frontend.
+Ideally, this is the way to go but I thought that having to do an extra request and the need of manually injecting the *csrf_token* in the request is not ideal so I decided to break the rules and gives the backend some knowledge of the frontend.

 Reading through Angular's [$http](http://docs.angularjs.org/api/ng.$http) documentation I saw this:

 > The $http service reads a token from a cookie called XSRF-TOKEN and sets it as the HTTP header X-XSRF-TOKEN.
 Since only JavaScript that runs on your domain could read the cookie, your server can be assured that the XHR came from JavaScript running on your domain.

-That means that we can have *Rails* creating a cookie with the *CSRF token* and *Angular* will automagically read it and set the *HTTP Header*.
+That means that we can have *Rails* create a cookie with the *CSRF token* and *Angular* will automagically read it and set the *HTTP Header*.
 How?

 ```ruby
 class ApplicationController < ActionController::Base